 The Code applies to all University students.
-Violations of the code may include conduct occurring on campus or off-campus, including online and electronic communication or other conduct, when the University determines it has a substantial interest in the conduct.
+Violations of the Student Code of Conduct may include conduct occurring on or off-campus, including online and electronic communication or other conduct, when the University determines it has a substantial interest in the conduct.
 The University has a substantial interest in conduct when it:

-- Occurs at University-related events - Occurs during study abroad, clinical, internship or other academic programs - Constitutes a violation of local, state, or federal law; including repeat violations of any local state, or federal law or committed in any country where the University operates - Indicates that the individual may present a danger or threat to the health or safety of him/herself or others - Significantly threatens the rights or property of those protected by this Code - Is harmful to the educational mission of the University
+- Occurs at University-related events, including but not limited to LearnCenter course room discussions and activities, live course room sessions, live orientation meetings, live training sessions, any verbal and written contact with University faculty and staff - Occurs during study abroad, clinical, internship, or other academic programs - Constitutes a violation of local, state, or federal law, including repeat violations of any local, state, or federal law committed in any country where the University operates - Indicates that the individual may present a danger or threat to the health or safety of him/herself or others - Significantly threatens the rights or property of those protected by this Code - Is harmful to the educational mission of the University